Adventure » A Tour Of Petra, Jordan

 Bedouin camp, Jordan

 Well-rested, it was time to drive to Petra.
-The route through Jordan’s answer to the Grand Canyon was so impressive, passing rocky valleys and colourful formations.
-People had converted caves into homes, and it was amazing to think about what it would be like to live in such an isolated spot.
+The route through Jordan’s answer to the Grand Canyon was so impressive.
+We zig-zagged through rocky valleys and colourful rock formations.
+We spotted caves that had been converted into unique homes.
+It was amazing to think about what it would be like to live in such an isolated spot.

 Amazing ancient caves and tombs at Petra, Jordan